bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 ---
 title: The Benefits of Neovim
 layout: default
+comments: true
 ---

 The Benefits of Neovim
 ======================
+[Neovim](https://neovim.io) bills itself as *literally the future of Vim*.
+This post will delve into Neovim to see if it lives up to that billing.

-[Neovim](https://neovim.io/) is a recent fork of the [Vim](http://www.vim.org/) text editor.
-Started in 2014, Neovim bills itself as *literally the future of Vim*.
+Firstly, for those that haven't been following, Neovim is a modern fork of the [Vim](http://www.vim.org/) text editor that was started in 2014.

-A question I often see asked in various Vim places is *why Neovim, what does it have to offer, I am completely happy with Vim?*
+If you *why Neovim, what does it have to offer, I am completely happy with Vim?*

-This post will try and explain the benefits, as I see it, with Neovim.
+This post will try and explain the advantages, as I see them, with Neovim.
+It may also help explain why Neovim even exists at all.
+I do feel sorry sometimes for the Neovim leads who often need to answer *why Neovim, Vim is perfect right?*
-Currently the user visible benefits are small, but in the longer term the benefits should be substantial.

-Note however, this should post not be interpreted as any slight on Vim; far from it, I still use it daily myself.
+Do note however, this should post not be interpreted as any slight on Vim; far from it, I still use Vim daily myself.

 Lastly, I am assuming the reader is already a Vim user with an functional setup already.